People call them motorcycles, bikes, motorbikes, or choppers. In Southern California, some riders call them the only way to get to work on time.

 - Take down the contact information of any witnesses

 After you get home, you’ll need to take some more steps to protect yourself:

-1. See the DoctorMotorcyclists are especially vulnerable to serious injuries like broken bones, spinal damage, or traumatic brain injury.
+1. See the DoctorMotorcyclists are especially vulnerable to serious injuries like broken bones, spinal cord damage, or traumatic brain injuries.
 Even if you don’t have obvious symptoms, you need to go to the hospital as soon as possible.
-Seeing the doctor will keep you alive and help strengthen your claim.
+If a vehicle has hit you while riding a motorcycle, it is very possible that you may be suffering from internal injuries that need to be checked out as soon as possible.
+Seeing the doctor will keep you alive and help strengthen your claim and case.

 3. Stay QuietAn adjuster from the other party’s insurance company will probably call you and ask for a statement.
 Get their name and phone number but do not speak about the accident or agree to sign any documents.
 These people are not your friend — they are searching for any way to reduce the compensation they’ll have to pay you.

-4. Call a LawyerTo insurance companies, unrepresented victims are easy targets.
+4. CALL A MOTORCYCLE LAWYERTo insurance companies, unrepresented victims are easy targets.
 They’ll do anything they can to undercompensate you for your injuries.
 The motorcycle accident attorneys at The Law Offices of Daniel Kim are specifically trained to deal with insurance companies and ensure you get as much money as possible for the suffering you’ve been through.

 - Motorcycle accident victims rarely get the maximum compensation they deserve.
 That’s why you need an experienced team of motorcycle accident attorneys to stand behind you and fight for what’s rightfully yours.
 If you need an Orange County motorcycle accident attorney, The Law Offices of Daniel Kim is here to help.

 REQUEST A FREE CONSULTATION Fill out the form to get in touch with us ASAP OR Call us at 800-719-9779